 - In 1875 (aged 35) he had saved enough to travel to Italy for two months where the work of Donatello and Michelangelo had a profound effect on his style.
 Rodin said, "It is Michelangelo who has freed me from academic sculpture."
-On his return he began work on The Age of Bronze a life-size male figure modelled on a Belgian solder called Auguste Neyt and inspired by Michelangelo's Dying Slave and a figure from the Parthenon frieze.
+On his return he began work on The Age of Bronze a life-size male figure modelled on a Belgian solder called Auguste Neyt - (CLICK) and inspired by Michelangelo's Dying Slave and a figure from the Parthenon frieze.
 The work was so accurate that when it was exhibited in 1877 in Brussels and then the Paris Salon he was accused on cheating by taking a cast from a living model (surmoulage) and the lack of a theme troubled critics.
-His later work was larger or smaller than life to avoid this accusation. - His work often caused controversy.
-When a marble version of The Kiss commissioned by the collector Edward Percy Warren went on display in Lewes Town Hall in 1913 it caused so many objections that it had to be surrounded by a railing and draped with a sheet because of its 'pagan sexuality'!
-It later entered the Tate collection.
+His later work was larger or smaller than life to avoid this accusation.